 |Main Deck Cabin, Single Occupancy|

-|All other departures||+$1199|
+|All other departures||+$1449|

-|Upper Deck Cabin, Double Occupancy||+$125|
+|Upper Deck Cabin, Double Occupancy|

 |Upper Deck Cabin, Single Occupancy|

-|All other departures||+$1299|
+|All other departures||+$1599|

-|Boat Deck Cabin, Double Occupancy||+$300|
+|Boat Deck Cabin, Double Occupancy|

 |Boat Deck Cabin, Single Occupancy|

-|All other departures||+$1549|
+|All other departures||+$1949|

 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

+Day 2: Quito.
+Today, enjoy a panoramic city tour of Quito.
+Arguably one of the loveliest of all South American cities, Quito enjoys a spectacular setting surrounded by mountains and several snow-capped volcanoes, including the still-active Mt.
+Pichincha.
 Begin your walking tour at Independence Plaza, flanked by the Cathedral, Presidential Palace, Municipal Building and the Archbishops’ Palace.
 The next stop, La Compañía de Jesús, has an ornate and richly sculptured facade and interior, with colored columns, 10-sided altars, and gilded balconies.
-Continue to the Monastery of San Francisco, built in the 16th century and Quito's oldest church, which is an exact replica of the Escorial Palace of Madrid.
+Continue to the Monastery of San Francisco, Quito's oldest church and the largest colonial building constructed in Latin America.

 Day 3: Quito, Galapagos Cruise: San Cristobal & Punta Pitt.
 Transfer to the airport for your flight to San Cristobal Island, gateway to the Galapagos Islands to begin your adventure.
 Upon arrival, transfer to Puerto Baquerizo Moreno to board your first-class cruise ship, the M/V Santa Cruz, your home for the next 4 nights.
 Settle into your cabin, and enjoy an introductory briefing and lunch.

 In the afternoon, disembark on the eastern tip of the island at Punta Pitt, an eroded tuff cone, and walk along the trail with spectacular views of the shoreline.
 This is the only site in the Galapagos where the three species of boobies can be found together, and you may be lucky enough to view all three!
 After a walk along the trail, weather permitting, there will be a chance to swim from the beach or snorkel at the nearby islets.
-Accommodations: M/V Santa Cruz.
-Breakfast, lunch & dinner provided.

 Day 4: Galapagos Cruise: Sante Fe Island & South Plaza Island.
 After breakfast, take a dinghy to Sante Fe Island, where you'll find an idyllic sandy white beach populated by many sea lion harems.
 The endemic land iguana, unique to this island, may be spotted during the morning walk amid the giant prickly pear cactus.
-Here, you may snorkel and swimming from the beach, or explore the water from a glass-bottomed boat.
+Here, you may snorkel and swim from the beach, or explore the water from a glass-bottomed boat.

-After lunch on board and a chance to rest, disembark in the South Plaza Island channel, whose turquoise waters contrast brilliantly with the white sand and black lava of the shoreline.
+After lunch on board and a chance to rest, disembark in the South Plaza Island channel, where turquoise waters contrast brilliantly with the white sand and black lava of the shoreline.
 A carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus.
 You may see yellow-grey land iguanas patiently waiting for pears to drop.
 Along the coastline you may find sea lion colonies, while frigates, swallow-tailed gulls, and shearwaters glide above, playing with the thermals.
 Breakfast, lunch & dinner provided.

+4) Experience sustainable agriculture at an organic coffee plantation.
 At the end of the afternoon’s activities, return to Puerto Ayora and embark on the M/V Santa Cruz.
-Breakfast, lunch & dinner provided.

-Day 6: Galapagos Cruise: Española (or Hood) Island, Punta Suarez and Gardner Bay.
+Day 6: Galapagos Cruise: Española (or Hood) Island, Punta Suarez & Gardner Bay.
 This morning, enjoy an exciting walk at Punta Suarez, to see its colonies of unique sea birds, including waved albatrosses (April-December), Nazca boobies, blue-footed boobies, and swallow-tail gulls.
 You'll also see the famous Galapagos "blow-hole," and keep an eye out for the famous marine iguanas with their interesting red, green and black coloration.
 Return to the ship for lunch on board.

 In the afternoon, the picturesque white coral beach of Gardner Bay provides a beautiful setting for observing sea lions, mockingbirds, and finches.
-Enjoy an opportunity to snorkel or a ride aboard a glass-bottomed boat.
+Enjoy an opportunity to snorkel or ride aboard a glass-bottomed boat.
 Breakfast, lunch & dinner provided.